Elveta

 Landis+Gyr E360

 Landis+Gyr usually comes with an RJ12 port.
-Used for example at E.ON, Landskrona Energi, and Tranås Energi in Sweden.
+Used, for example, by E.ON, Landskrona Energi and Tranås Energi in Sweden.

 Landis+Gyr E360